olcf/olcf-user-docs/services_and_applications/myolcf/account_pages/account_pages.rst

-   "**My Profile**", "Your account profile data, and forms to update them" "**For My Approval**", "An interactive list of requests that need your feedback" "**My Account Applications**", "An list of your pending and completed membership requests" "**Join Another Project**", "A form to request membership on an additional project"
+   "**My Profile**", "Your account profile data, and forms to update them" "**For My Approval**", "An interactive list of requests that need your feedback" "**My Account Applications**", "A list of your pending and completed membership requests" "**Join Another Project**", "A form to request membership on an additional project" "**Tickets**", "An interactive list of your tickets with the OLCF help-desk"